21 Mind-Blowing Lakes in New Zealand

 21. Lake Brunner

 Wrapping up our list of the most stunning lakes in New Zealand is Lake Brunner.
 Lake Brunner is the central point to some awesome 10 Hikes Around Lake Brunner.
+This little-known lake has it all: stunning mountains, waterfalls, a quaint town and fantastic trout fishing.
 Take a boat trip out on the lake or hike in its surrounding stands of ancient forest.

 21 Mind-Blowing Lakes in New Zealand© NZPocketGuide.com